ayrtonm/psx-sdk-rs/README.md

 }
 ```

-## Running executables on hardware
+## Optionally running executables on hardware

 You'll also need a way to run custom "PS-EXE" executables on the
 console, I (simias) use an Xplorer-FX flashed with caetla 0.34 and the